Managing Cybersecurity Risks with the Next Generation of Managed Security Services

 By Aaron Brown, Partner, Cyber Cloud Managed Services Leader – Deloitte & Touche LLP

-By Steve Bollers, Sr. Partner Solutions Architect, Global Cybersecurity Leader, Deloitte – AWS
+By Steve Bollers, Sr. Partner Solutions Architect, Global Cybersecurity Leader – AWS

-In this post, we will show you how Deloitte Guardian AWS can help organizations become more trustworthy, resilient, and secure through proactive management of cyber risks.
+In this post, we will show you how Deloitte’s Cyber Cloud Managed Services (Cyber CMS) can help organizations become more trustworthy, resilient, and secure through proactive management of cyber risks.

-Both Amazon Web Services (AWS) and Deloitte understand that a customer’s cloud journey is different and have their own set of requirements.
-This is why Guardian AWS provides a wide range of options for businesses to choose from to create the right package for them.
+Both Amazon Web Services (AWS) and Deloitte understand that each client’s cloud journey is different and have their own set of requirements.
+This is why Cyber CMS provides a wide range of options for businesses to choose from to create the applicable package for them.

-Deloitte will deploy and operate right-sized security solutions and services to meet clients’ ongoing business requirements, allowing them to focus on the business benefits of cloud adoption.
-This is what’s at the foundation of Guardian AWS.
+Deloitte can deploy and operate right-sized security solutions and services to help clients meet their ongoing business requirements, which lets them to focus on the business benefits of cloud adoption.
+This is what’s at the foundation of Cyber CMS.

 Consistent with the mindset of bank robbers who focus on banks because “that’s where all the money is,” cyber bad actors are attracted to cloud services providers with the idea of larger payoffs in the form of multiple enterprises’ data.

-To help mitigate this issue for businesses, Deloitte Guardian AWS brings the cyber solution to clients’ AWS environment.
-Leveraging Terraform and the AWS Cloud Development Kit (AWS CDK), all of the tooling required to deliver this solution is deployed via Deloitte’s pipeline inside the client’s environment.
+To help businesses mitigate this issue, Cyber CMS brings the cyber solution to clients’ AWS environment.
+Leveraging Terraform and the AWS Cloud Development Kit (AWS CDK), all of the tooling required to provide this solution is deployed via Deloitte’s pipeline inside the client’s environment.

-A differentiator for Deloitte in the managed security service provider (MSSP) space is the fact that Guardian AWS covers the full spectrum of cyber domains.
-Deloitte’s security services are offered à la carte by domain to meet clients’ requirements, but clients can also have the domains covered by a single provider under a single operation model.
+A differentiator for Deloitte in the managed security service provider (MSSP) space is the fact that Cyber CMS covers the full spectrum of cyber domains.
+Deloitte’s security services are offered à la carte by domain to help clients meet their requirements, but clients can also have the domains covered by a single provider under a single operation model.

-Guardian AWS provides 24/7 security protection and monitoring of essential resources that enable you to develop at the speed of your innovation.
-To achieve this offering, Deloitte collaborated with security specialists from AWS to develop the Guardian AWS core domain managed services using native AWS services.
+Cyber CMS provides 24/7 security protection and monitoring of essential resources that help you to develop at the speed of your innovation.
+To achieve this offering, Deloitte collaborated with security specialists from AWS to develop the Cyber CMS core domain managed services using native AWS services.